Mehdi Rajabzadeh

-Mehdi Rajabzadeh (مهدی رجبزاده; born June 21, 1978) is a retired Iranian footballer who last played for Zob Ahan and Mes kerman Rajabzadeh played as a midfielder and is the second-top scorer in the history of the Persian Gulf Pro League.
+Mehdi Rajabzadeh (مهدی رجبزاده; born 21 June 1978) is an Iranian football manager and former player who manages Pars Jonoubi Jam in Azadegan League.
+A midfielder, he is the second-top scorer in the history of the Persian Gulf Pro League.

 Club career

-Rajabzadeh started his career at Fajr Sepasi where he impressed enough to be transferred to Zob Ahan FC in 2003.
-During the 2006/07 season Rajabzadeh became the top goalscorer by scoring 17 goals.
+Rajabzadeh started his career at Fajr Sepasi where he impressed enough to be transferred to Zob Ahan in 2003.
+During the 2006–07 season Rajabzadeh became the top goalscorer by scoring 17 goals.
 He is one of the top all time IPL goalscorers.